 Because He loves people, Jesus would oppose the crime and corruption that harms them.
 He would “clean the temple” and heal cities and nations so people would be free to stay at home.
-He surely wouldn’t send networks of criminals into other nations.
+He surely wouldn’t empty whole towns of dads and leave the children fatherless.

 Jesus would teach us to be adults who effectively deal with bullies.
-He does not cower to drug lords, Marxist and Sharia supremacists seeking to “fundamentally transform” nations wherever “progressive” money flows.
+He does not cower to human traffickers, or radicals seeking to “fundamentally transform” nations wherever “progressive” money flows.

 Because of open borders and legal loopholes:

 - 94% of heroin in the U.S. comes through the southern border.

 - 70,000 Americans have died from drug overdoses in 2018 (Laura Ingraham interview of U.S. Col. Douglas MacGregor, May 11, 2019).